karenyyng/ElGordo_paper1/README.md

   (late next week)
 - [ ]  make picture with locations of subclusters, center of mass and pericenters
 - [ ] make use of SVM for classification of subcluster members (optional)
+- [ ] finalize all the figures and numerical results before working on the the writing tasks in detail

 Writing Tasks sorted by priority
 =====